-Former University of Alabama All-American and national champion Miguel Pate is in his third season as an assistant coach at the Capstone.
-Pate serves as the assistant sprints coach while also assisting with the jumps and various other areas of the program.
+Former University of Alabama All-American and long jump national champion Miguel Pate is in his fifth season as an assistant coach at the Capstone in 2016.
+Pate serves as the jumps coach along with various other areas of the program.

-“Miguel is energetic and has the passion and desire to be a great coach," Waters said.
-"He has a great background and reputation in the South as a coach and athlete.
-Plus he carries the experience of being a national champion and understands the level at which we aim to compete.”
+“Miguel is energetic and has the passion and desire to be a great coach,” says Waters.
+“He has a great background and reputation in the South, as both a coach and athlete – plus, he carries the experience of being a national champion and understands the level at which we aim to compete.”

 “This is a great opportunity for me and I’m extremely excited about being in position to help bring Alabama back to a national level.”
 Pate said.
 “The transition from professional to collegiate coach has been a smooth one and I feel I’m comfortable working with student-athletes and helping them perform at their best.
-This opportunity will allow me to do that and learn from the incredible coaching staff Coach Waters has in place already."
+This opportunity will allow me to do that and learn from the incredible coaching staff coach Waters already has in place.”

 As a student-athlete at Alabama from 1999-2002, Pate captured the NCAA indoor long jump title in 2002 and finished second in the triple jump.
-That same indoor season he set the collegiate indoor long jump record with a mark of 28-2.25 at the USA Indoor Championships and won a bronze medal at the World Championships.
-He was a seven-time All-American at Alabama and was ranked in the top five in the USA and the top ten in the world in the long jump for eight consecutive years.
-He still owns the UA records in both the long jump and triple jump indoors and the school record in the outdoor long jump as well.
+That same indoor season, he set the collegiate indoor long jump record with a mark of 28-2.25 at the USA Indoor Championships before winning a bronze medal at the World Championships.
+Pate was a seven-time All-American at Alabama and was ranked in the top five in the United States and the top 10 in the world in the long jump for eight consecutive years.
+He still owns the Alabama records in both the long jump and triple jump indoors and remains the Tide record holder in the outdoor long jump.

-In 2008 he finished third at the US Olympic Trials to earn his first spot on an Olympic team at the Beijing Games.
-He ended the 2008 season ranked number one in the U.S. by Track & Field News and followed that up with a fourth-place finish at the USA Outdoor Championships.
-He ended that season ranked third in the country by Track & Field News before retiring from competition to begin his coaching career.
+Pate finished third at the 2008 U.S. Olympic Trials to earn his first spot on the Olympic team at the Beijing Games.
+The West Feliciana, La., native ended the 2008 season ranked number one in the U.S. by Track & Field News and followed that with a fourth-place finish at the USA Outdoor Championships before retiring from competition to begin his coaching career.